Fiona is a qualified naturopath, herbalist, and aromatherapist with thirty years of experience which she wants to share.

-The first step in managing your asthma better is to start recording when attacks occur, what you were doing immediately before the attacks, and how severe the attacks were.
+The first step in managing your asthma better is recording when attacks occur, what you were doing immediately before the attacks, and how severe the attacks were.

 Keeping track of the actual attacks will help you identify triggers and give your physician an idea of how effective your treatment plan is.
-Keep a small notebook on you and record the attack as soon as possible afterward, while you can still remember everything.
+Keep a small notebook on you and record the episode as soon as possible while you can still remember everything.

 Keeping a food diary for at least a month or two will also go a long way to identifying possible food allergies and sensitivities that may be exacerbating symptoms.

 An Important Note About Herbal Teas

 Again, I must stress that these are not a substitute for a physician's care.
-By all means, let your physician know that you will be supplementing your treatment regimen with natural remedies, but please do not stop seeing them altogether.
+Let your physician know that you will supplement your treatment regimen with natural remedies, but please do not stop seeing them altogether.

 During a severe attack, the first thing to do is to follow your physician's instructions.
 In addition, you can take herbal teas between episodes to help reduce the likelihood of attacks and help to support the system.

-If using the fresh herb, tear and bruise the herb if possible before pouring boiling water over it to release more natural compounds within the leaves and flowers.
+If using the fresh herb, tear and bruise it before pouring boiling water over it to release more natural compounds within the leaves and flowers.

-Then leave it to steep for at least 5 minutes, strain, and sweeten with honey, if you like.
+Then leave it steep for at least 5 minutes, strain, and sweeten with honey, if you like.
 Sip slowly.

 You can increase the quantities to have enough tea for a day or two but don't keep it for longer than two days.